 Visiting Sävö, you will see fields that are being cultivated every year, and meet sheep and cows moving freely on the island.
 Being the leaseholders of Sävö from The County Administrative Board of Sörmland, our task is to run a small scale farm with grazing animals.

 Our sheep are being kept on the island year-round.
-Until 2017 we kept the breed ”Svensk finull”, an old Swedish breed with soft, fine wool popular for crafting.
-After that we gradually started to change to ”pälsfår”, a breed more accustomed to the lean pastures on an island.
+We used to keep the breed ”Svensk finull”, an old Swedish breed with soft, fine wool popular for crafting.
+Now we have changed to ”pälsfår”, a breed more accustomed to the lean pastures on an island.
 “Pälsfår”, in addition to giving meat, also supply nice, gray sheepskins.

-Around 25 ewes walk in-and out of the barn as they please and lamb in the end of march and in April.
+Around 25 ewes walk in-and out of the barn as they please and lamb in the end of March and in April.
 They then spend summer outside and if the lamb grow well they are ready for slaughter in the autumn.
-We send the animals to Rinkeby slaughterhouse in Jönåker and receive boxes of meat which we sell and then distribute at the meat shop at Bergs Farm.
+We send the animals to the slaughterhouse and receive boxes of meat which we sell and then distribute at the meat shop at Bergs Farm.

 Cows as summer guests

 The cows, or young stock, pasture on the island and are, like many others, summer guests in the archipelago.
 We transport them with the “cow-ferry” in the middle of May and return them in October.
 We do not have enough room or fodder to keep them over winter.
 The young stock come from Bergs Farm.

 It is beneficial to keep various kinds of animals on the pastures as they prefer different kinds of plants.
 The sheep are gourmets and pick the finest straws of grass on dry grounds.
 They are also good at grazing leaves.

 The young stock are more like vacuum cleaners and eat everything.
 They do not mind getting wet and can be seen in the water, eating reeds.